Paolo-Maffei/xplproject/xpllib.Net/branches/feature fragment.basic schema/xpllib/ReadMe.txt

 xPLFilters
     Maintains a list of message filters for a device

+xPLFragmentedMsg (new in 5.4)
+    Represents a fragmented message in case message size is larger than the xPL supported maximum.

 xPLGroup
     Represents a single xPL group a device belongs to